directus/directus/packages/tsconfig/readme.md

 # @directus/tsconfig

-The shared TSConfig files used by the projects in the Directus ecosystem.
+Shared TSConfig files used by the projects in the Directus ecosystem.

 The following configs are available: